BossElijah/BossElijah/README.md

 ![Jokes Card](https://readme-jokes.vercel.app/api)

-If I can't install it with Homebrew, I don't install it!
+If you can't install it with Homebrew, I don't install it!

 Yo take a look at my [raycast extensions!](https://www.raycast.com/BossElijah)